Understanding Board Committee Structure

 Here are some situations that might warrant using an executive committee:

-An organization is well served by an executive committee when the committee facilitates the board’s time management.
-However, to keep every board member active and responsible for their own participation, pay attention to the following concerns:
+To keep every board member active and responsible for their own participation, pay attention to the following concerns:

 - The role of the committee should be defined in the bylaws, not by the committee itself.